Programs and Partnerships

 Austin Area Learning Center (ALC)

 The Austin Area Learning Center program offers a variety of learning experiences for students and we are always looking for new ways to best meet their needs.
 We also have programming that includes Odessyware, an online program and seat based instruction.
 Outside of the traditional school day schedule we offer learning opportunities that include credit recovery, night school, and summer school programs.
-If you would like more information about the Austin High School Area Learning Center please contact Matt Schmit, Assistant Principal and ALC Director, or the counseling office for more information.
+If you would like more information about the Austin High School Area Learning Center please contact Angie Taylor, ALC Counselor or the AHS counseling office for more information.

 Post-Secondary and Career readiness (PCR)